 Where to find free images

-It’s not ok (or legal) to use any image that you find on Google or anywhere on the web.
+It's not okay (or legal) to use any image you find on Google or the web.
 If you don’t have permission to use a photo or graphic, don’t use it.
-If you think you can’t afford to purchase images or take the time to find ones that you can use, can you afford a fine or legal fees for using illegal photos?
+If you think you can't afford to purchase images or take the time to find ones you can use, can you afford an acceptable or legal fee for using illegal photos?

-Use only images that you have permission to use for your blog and social media.
+Use only images you can use for your blog and social media.
 Not sure what you can use?
-Please check out: Oh Snap, Can I Legally Use That Photo.
+Please check out Oh Snap, Can I Legally Use That Photo.

 Stellar visual content creators

 These people are some of my favorite creators.
-They all create unique and inspiring content on a consistent basis.
+They all create unique and inspiring content consistently.
 Please check out their blogs and follow them on Pinterest for a steady stream of stellar visual marketing.
-You’ll notice that each of them has created a unique and interesting visual brand.
+You'll notice that each of them has created a unique and interesting visual brand.
 You can do it too!

 Are you following my Pinterest?
 You should!

-I hope this post provided you with some inspiration for your own visual marketing and how to create stunning images for your own social media and blog.
-What are your favorites apps and tools to help you create images?
-I’d love to hear in the comments below!
+I hope this post provided you with some inspiration for your visual marketing and how to create stunning images for your social media and blog.
+What are your favorite apps and tools to help you create images?
+I'd love to hear in the comments below!